AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/manage-data-views-permissions.md

 1. From the side panel, select **More options** ![More options icon](../../../_icons/default/dots-vertical.svg) > **Manage Permissions**.

-    The `Manage Permissions for data views` window opens.
+    The `Manage Permissions for Data View` window opens.

-1. Use the `Manage Permissions for data views` window to:
+1. Use the `Manage Permissions for Data View` window to:

     - (Optional) Add user roles that have permissions on the data views.
     - Edit data view permissions for each user role.